HDRUK/fma-dataloads/README.md

 ### Run

 The ETL ingestion procedure is triggered by a HTTP request (for example, from Cloud Scheduler).
-This request triggers the ingestion process and returns a 200 - OK status to acknowledge receipt of the request.
+This request triggers and runs the ingestion process and returns a 200 - OK status to acknowledge completion of the request.

 To run this application: